OfirTheOne/js-course/chapter01-execution-context/01-intro.md

 * When `console.log` is reached, a context is created for the `console.log()` function;
 it's pushed onto the execution context stack.

-When `console.log` returns, the context for console.log() is removed from the execution stack and destroyed.
+* When `console.log` returns, the context for console.log() is removed from the execution stack and destroyed.
 `console.log` continues to execute where it left off.

 * When `foo` returns, the context for foo() is removed from the execution stack and destroyed.
 `foo` continues to execute where it left off.

+* When `main` returns, the context for main() is removed from the execution stack and destroyed.
+`main` continues to execute where it left off.

 <br>
 <br>